 Peter has a degree in Countryside Management from Newcastle University and a diploma in organic agriculture and a certificate in Permaculture Design.
 Prior to this he was a cheesemaker, running his own business at Beamish Museum, and working on a number of farms in Northumberland, West Wales and the Netherlands.

-In addition to working for Food Durham, Peter manages Hexham Farmers’ Market and together with his partner he also runs a smallholding where they keep chickens and a small flock of Shetland sheep for meat and wool.
+In addition to working for Food Durham, Peter manages Hexham Farmers’ Market and together with his partner he also runs a smallholding where they keep chickens, ducks and a small flock of Shetland sheep for meat and wool.
+From September 2018 Peter will coordinate Food Durham’s VegCities campaign.